 This technique of painting in the 16th century was necessary to realize the Indian miniature painting in deeply.
 The figurative idea of a musical rhythm was first performed by these artists from Rajasthan in a miniature format that impressed me to depict farther in my very own style.

-[This article has been featured on the world's first and biggest blog collaborative platform named Numie and have won the Goldan Badge.]
+[This article has been featured on the blog collaborative platform named Numie and have won the Golden Badge.]

 The article is subject to copyright act.